UriKialy/CFT/README.md

 [Hanna et al., COLM 2024](https://arxiv.org/abs/2403.17806)) to identify a small subset of attention heads and MLP blocks that are most important for a downstream task.
-Only those discovered "circuit" components are unfrozen during fine-tuning, giving full-finetune-quality accuracy at a fraction of the trainable parameter budget.
+Only those discovered "circuit" components are unfrozen during fine-tuning, giving-finetune-quality accuracy at a fraction of the compute budget against PEFT methods.

 ## What CFT does, end-to-end